 In 2017, Cady received an Emmy nomination for her work directing “Venice the Series.”
-She also shot and edited “The Missing Piece,” a short narrative film for Kids in the Spotlight and Butterflies a short film by Carlotta Summers now on the festival circuit.
+She also shot and edited “The Missing Piece,” a short narrative film for Kids in the Spotlight as well as “Butterflies,” a short film by Carlotta Summers now on the festival circuit.
 “Kids” won Best Ensemble and Best Supporting Actress at the “Movies by Kids” Awards held at Fox Studios.
 This year she is developing a play with playwright Howard Meyer and getting ready to release “Seeing is Believing: Women Direct,” her documentary on women directors.

 WINNER: NEWPORT BEACH FILM FESTIVAL WINNER: BEST DOCUMENTARY SHORT HONORABLE MENTION

 “Seeing is Believing: Women Direct” is a documentary series about women directors.
 Cady says, “The film is a conversational piece that will hopefully shed some light on the ridiculousness of bias, and inspire everyone who feels as if their road is just a little bit harder to keep on fighting to create what they feel is important to themselves and to the world.” – Cady McClain

 Cady’s second short film is the story of a man who falls in love with a balloon.
 In 2015 “The World of Albert Fuh,” won Best Comedy Drama Short at the Ohio Indie Gathering Festival, was accepted into the SOHO International Film Fest, the LA Indie Film Fest, awarded an Honorable Mention for “Best Director” by the Los Angeles Film Review, an “Honorable Mention” from the SAMO Indie Fest, and received an Award of Merit by the Best Shorts Film Festival.

 “This film is about loneliness and one man’s creative attempt to bridge the growing gap between himself and the world.
 New Yorkers seem to see themselves in Albert Fuh and I’m so grateful.
 The roars of laughter from the SOHO audience was incredibly rewarding.” – Cady McClain